johnridesabike/bikewalklife/content/posts/2020/11/world-day-of-remembrance-for-road-traffic-victims.md

 > * advocate for better support for road traffic victims and victim families;
 > * promote evidence-based actions to prevent and eventually stop further road traffic deaths and injuries

 I am not aware of any organizations observing it here in the southeast (I would love to be shown otherwise), but with our pandemic-laden virtual world, that may be mostly moot anyway.
-The social media hashtag is `#WDoR2020`.
+The official social media hashtag is **#WDoR2020**.

 I certainly hope that observances like these continue to gain steam.
 It’s a great antidote to [fiascos like NHTSA’s “pedestrian safety month.”](/2020/10/streetsblog-debunks-pedestrian-safety-myths/)